ideaxplode/codebase-to-text/README.md

 ## Features

-- **Single .TXT File**: Concatenates all files in a specified root folder into a single .txt output file.
+- **Single .TXT File**: Concatenates all files in a specified folder into a single .txt output file
-- **Exclusions**: You can exclude certain files and folders from concatenation (e.g. images, libraries).
+- **Exclusions**: You can exclude certain files and folders from concatenation (e.g. images, libraries etc.) that are not relevant for an LLM to understand
-- **File Headers**: Inserts file headers (file name with path) in the output file for LLMs to understand.
+- **File Headers**: Inserts file headers (file name with path) before inserting the file's code in the output file for LLMs to understand
-- **Folder Tree**: Includes the entire folder and file structure tree of the codebase at the top of the output file -- for LLMs to understand the entire code structure.
+- **Folder Tree**: Includes the entire folder and file structure tree of the codebase at the top of the output file -- for LLMs to understand the complete code structure
-- **Debug Mode**: Provides a debug mode for troubleshooting.
+- **Debug Mode**: Provides a debug mode for troubleshooting

 ## Installation